Sbosvk/digibyte-desktop-install/README.md

 - Custom path

 ### Install with snap
-- Can launcher to digibyte-core snap installation
+- Can create launcher to digibyte-core snap installation
 - Will install digibyte-core through snap if not already installed